What Are Interest-Only Mortgages? A Complete Guide to UK Interest-Only Mortgage Options

 6. Lodge your full application: Offer all demanded documentation and any extra data the lender necessitates.

-7. Endure affordability checks: Lenders estimate if you can manage monthly payments on both interest-only and repayment mortgages in miscellaneous situations.
+7. Endure affordability checks: Lenders estimate if you can manage monthly payments on both interest-only and repayment mortgages in various situations.

 8. Property estimation: The lender will calculate the property’s worth to confirm it fits the loan amount.